john-cd/rust_howto/bk/drafts/categories/encoding/typecasts.md

 ## Type Conversion Using `as` {#skip}

-The [`as`]( ){{hi: }} keyword is used for basic type conversions, but it's important to be aware of potential issues like truncation or overflow.
+The [`as`]( )↗{{hi: }} keyword is used for basic type conversions, but it's important to be aware of potential issues like truncation or overflow.
 This is the closest equivalent to C-style casting, but it should be used with caution.

 ## Conversion Traits: `From`, `Into`, `TryFrom` and `TryInto` {#skip1}